martfl/AbraxasChallenge_DataPipeline/README.md

 A sorted set is used for storing a vehicle's location history.
 Its rank is calculated using the timestamp in miliseconds.
 Keys are stored in Redis in the following format: ```vehicle:<VEHICLE_ID>```

+The GraphQL API is written in such way that any request is treated as atomic for Redis. i.e. A single command is issued to the server.

 For Alcaldías and Units available a simple set is used.